ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/mental-health.md

 #### AS.K.16

-Knows appropriate strategies and techniques for teaching mental health approaches to junior doctors and other health professionals.
+Knows appropriate strategies and techniques for teaching mental health approaches to junior doctors and other health professionals

 ### Skills